ksylva/PDL_2018-2019_GR3/EVALUATION.md

 The results of extraction must not be upload on remote server.
 We have add the folder which contains the results of extarction in the ".gitignore"
 The CSV files must be the same when we extract tables from html or wikitext.
 So, there are no reason to have two witness files : one for csv from html and one for wikitext.
 Only one witness file should be useful to test both extracted files.
+The number of errors differs depending on the operating system.the number of errors differs depending on the operating system

 ## JUNIT Tests